< Go to Rain Jackets - Men's

 Comfort & Mobility

-This was the lightest model we tested at 6.5, compared to the 6.8-ounce Essence.
-The Montane Minimus weighed in about two ounces heavier, but has more features for an ultralight shell.
-The lightest of the fully featured jackets we tested, the Marmot Precip and Columbia Evapouration, weigh in 5 ounces heavier.
-If fast and light are your top priorities, then the Helium is a stellar choice for you.
+At 6.5 ounces, this was the lightest model we tested and remains one of the lightest overall waterproof models currently available.
+The lightest of the fully featured jackets we tested, the Arc'teryx Beta SL (11 ounces) and Patagonia Torrentshell (12 ounces), both weigh in 5 ounces heavier.
+If fast and light are your top priorities, then the Helium is a stellar choice that is tough to beat, as long as you're willing to sacrifice a little versatility.

 Looking for something on the other end of the durability spectrum?
 Consider the Outdoor Research Foray or the Marmot Minimalist.

-This model packs up in its interior stuff pocket smaller than any other we tested.
-So small in fact, climbers and runners are known to put a stuffed Helium in the bottom of a hydration pack so it's always there.
+It packs so small in fact, that climbers and runners are known to put a stuffed Helium in the bottom of a hydration pack so it's always there.
 Unexpected rain, wind, or cooler than anticipated weather this little secret weapon handles them all.
-This convenient integrated stuff pocket is the main benefit of the Helium compared to its two ultralight competitors.
+The latest version of the Helium does come complete with a clip-in loop to facilitate attaching to your harness (where previous versions lacked this feature).

-The hood on this rain jacket has a stiffened brim and a unique front-to-back elastic cinch cord with an external lock.
+The hood on this rain jacket has a stiffened brim and a unique front to back elastic cinch cord with an external lock.
 The collar has a simple fabric tab at the chin and a nice large hang loop in the back.
-The Helium II does not have pit zips and with the waterproof chest pocket, it is the only jacket we tested with no means of ventilation.
-The stuff pocket on the internal left front side closes with a Velcro tab and doubles as a good stash spot for snacks.
-The wrist cuff is very simple with only elastic on the inner wrist.
-The elastic hem cinch has one cord lock on the right side.
-The logos double as reflective patches on the left chest and left sleeve, but there is no back facing reflectivity.
+The Helium II does not have pit zips; with the waterproof chest pocket, it is the only jacket we tested with no means of ventilation.
+The stuff pocket on the internal left front side closes with a Velcro tab and doubles as a good stash spot for snacks, while the wrist cuff is very simple with elastic on the inner wrist.
+The elastic hem cinch has one cord lock on the right side and the logos double as reflective patches on the left chest and left sleeve.
+There is no back facing reflectivity.

-The ultralight and minimalist Helium II is a great choice for fast and light high energy activities.
-It performs well backpacking, fast hiking, cycling, and running, and it is a very popular just-in-case layer for climbers and peak baggers.
+The ultralight and minimalist Helium II is a great choice for fast and light activities, from day hikes to long distance thru-hiking.
+It even excels at summer-time mountaineering and climbing objectives.
+It performs well for general-purpose backpacking, day-hiking, cycling, and running, and it is a very popular just in case layer for climbers and peak baggers.
+It's worth remembering that most backpackers and mountaineers end up carrying their waterproof jacket 95% (or more) of the time, making the Helium a perfect layer to always bring along (and practically forget that you have).

 At $159, this model is the most affordable of the ultralight jackets we tested.
-While the similar Essence and Minimus score higher overall with more features, the Helium is still a great ultralight rain jacket, especially at this price.
+While several jackets score higher overall, and offer more features and versatility, the Helium is lighter and more compressible than all of them, offering several advantages - especially at its price.

-The Outdoor Research Helium II is an good ultralight rain and wind jacket at an excellent price.
-It's fine tuned for light and fast activities that take advantage of its mobility and good breathability.
-This was our favorite jacket among those tested for cool weather running, and makes a perfect wind and rain jacket for rock climbing.
-When you don't need it, its compact six ounces in your pack is hardly noticeable.
+The Outdoor Research Helium II is an rad ultralight rain and wind jacket at an excellent price.
+It's fine tuned for light and fast activities that take advantage of its excellent mobility and respectable breathability.
+When you don't need the Helium II, its compact six ounces in your pack or clipped to your harness are hardly noticeable.
+It isn't as durable, well-ventilated, or versatile as some other options, but for folks looking for the best ultralight jacket, this is it.

 OutdoorGearLab Member Reviews